Summary of Significant Accounting Policies

 The Company classifies the tax credits receivable as current based on their normal operating cycle.
 Government assistance, in the form of refundable tax credits, is relied upon as a key component of production financing.
 These amounts are claimed from the CRA through the submission of income tax returns and can take up to 18 to 24 months from the date of the first tax credit dollar being earned to being received.
 As this financing is fundamental to the Company’s ability to produce animated productions and generate revenue in the normal course of business, the normal operating cycle for such assets is considered to be a 12-to-24-month period, or the time it takes for the CRA to assess and refund the tax credits earned.

-As of June 30, 2022, the Company had $25.9 million in current Tax Credit Receivables on its condensed consolidated balance sheet.
-The Company does not have an allowance on tax credits receivable as of June 30, 2022, based on historical experience and future expectations.
+As of September 30, 2022, the Company had recorded $26.4 million in current tax credit receivables related to Wow’s film and television productions on its condensed consolidated balance sheet.
+The Company does not have an allowance on tax credits receivable as of September 30, 2022, based on historical experience and future expectations.

 Marketable Debt Securities